denizsafak/HotspotAutoLogin/README.md

     ]
 }
 ```

-## Dependencies
-The script uses various Python libraries, including requests for making POST requests, pystray for creating the system tray icon, and tkinter for the log window.
-Make sure you have all the required libraries.

 > [!NOTE]
 > - The script relies on the assumption that the web portal uses basic authentication.
 If the portal uses a more complex login mechanism, additional adjustments may be necessary.